You Don't Have To Find Your Life Purpose Through Work

 The difference between a job and a career

 I defaulted to working hard and advancing my career because I thought that was what I should do to be "successful."
-My formal life coach recommended author Elizabeth Gilbert's framework on careers that gave me a new perspective on work.
+My formal life coach recommended author Elizabeth Gilbert's framework on careers which gave me a new perspective on work.

 First, she defined the important distinction between a job and a career.